ericthewry/ericthewry.github.io/my-site/careerex.md

 Please open Firefox.
 Chrome will not work.
 Visit this page:
 [ericthewry.github.io/careerex.html](ericthewry.github.io/careerex.html).
 Click
 [here](https://drive.google.com/file/d/16-D4WL9LUFjBQdMg0lXoo1QbIujYQ6jG/view?usp=sharing)
-to download both the _Processing_ tool and the lab.
+to download both the _Processing_ and the lab code.
 Press as many download buttons as you need to start the download.
 Once the download has completed, right click on the downloaded file and click "Extract All."
 When the dialog appears, click on "Browse" and select the Desktop.
+When the resulting progress bar finishes, open _Processing_.
+From the _Processing_ tool, open the `Lab_2.pde` file that resides inside the directory called `Main`.

 Select the `Lab_2` tab before moving on.